For nursesHome > For nurses > Nursing preceptor

 Becoming a nurse preceptor

 Each nursing area identifies specific nurses and other nursing staff members to be the preceptors for their clinical area of practice.
 Interested nursing staff must complete an application and discuss precepting with their manager; once they are approved, additional and specific preceptor training must be completed.
-During Nurses Week/Hospital Week, six preceptors are selected by the Nursing Recruitment, Retention and Recognition Shared Governance Council as our “Preceptors of the Year.”
+During Nurses Week nominated preceptors are reviewed by the Nursing Recruitment, Retention and Recognition Shared Governance Council and then our “Preceptors of the Year” are selected.

 Make an appointment